Reduce your waste

 Composting is nature's process of recycling kitchen and garden waste into valuable and nutrient rich food for your garden.
 By composting, you can reduce your rubbish by at least 30% and that means less waste rotting in landfill.
 To learn more about the dos and don’ts of compositing visit the composting web page.

-We’re currently offering a ‘real nappy' trial pack', worth over £25, for just £5 to residents with children under 18 months (limit of one pack per child).
-'Real nappies' are modern washable nappies which are a brilliant alternative to disposable nappies with many benefits for parents, babies and our planet.
+We’re currently offering a ‘reusable nappy' trial pack', worth over £35, for just £5 to residents with children under 18 months (limit of one pack per child).
+'Reusable nappies' are washable cloth nappies which are a brilliant alternative to disposable nappies with many benefits for parents, babies and our planet.
 You can save up to £500 per baby per year.

 Love your clothes

 The Love Your Clothes campaign exists to reduce the impact of clothes on the environment.
 It is working to help change the way UK consumers buy, use and dispose of their clothing.
 With an estimated 300,000 tonnes of used clothing going to landfill in the UK, we’re encouraging residents to reconsider their habit.
 Why not explore, the Love Your Clothes website and dispose of your clothes at your local textile bank?